testica/bitmap-ts/README.md

 - drawOnCanvas(canvas)

 ### How to use
+I prepared a code to interact with library, you only need to clone the repository, and open `index.html` in **src/views/**, using a modern browser.
+The same view is located on github repository page, [mentioned in the end of this markdown](#demo).

+To use the library in your own context, only need:

-First, you need to import in your typescript file the library:
+Import in your typescript file the library:

 ```javascript
 import {Bitmap} from "./bitmap";